 In 2007, Mexico City passed landmark legislation to make abortion legal during the first 12 weeks of pregnancy.
 Ipas worked with legislators, media and activists to promote the law change.
 Since then, women and girls living in Mexico City have had the right to safe, legal abortion free of charge during the first 12 weeks of pregnancy through the public health system.
+In 2019, Oaxaca State made history by becoming only the second state in the country to decriminalize abortion in the first 12 weeks or pregnancy.
 But in the rest of Mexico, abortion is legally restricted.
-Few women outside of Mexico City are able to exercise the right to safe abortion.
+Few women outside of Mexico City and Oaxaca State are able to exercise the right to safe abortion.